invertase/react-native-firebase/docs/contributing.md

 ---

 Firstly, thanks for considering contributing to React Native Firebase!
-It's people like you that make the open source community such a great community!Firstly, thanks for considering contributing to React Native Firebase!
+It's people like you that make the open source community such a great community!
+Firstly, thanks for considering contributing to React Native Firebase!
 It's people like you that make the open source community such a great community!

 We welcome any type of contribution, not just code.
 You can learn more about the various ways of contributing to this project by visiting any of the sections below.

 # Issues & PRs